nih-at/libzip/README.md

 The latest version can always be found there.
 The official repository is at [github](https://github.com/nih-at/libzip/).

-There is a mailing list for developers using libzip.
-You can subscribe to it by sending a mail with the subject "subscribe libzip-discuss" to minimalist at nih.at.
-List mail should be sent to libzip-discuss at nih.at.
-Use this for bug reports or questions.

 If you want to reach the authors in private, use <info@libzip.org>.